• Skip to primary navigation

 Letter Z is for Zoo

-*PARENTS: for safety please do the cutting of the window for the zoo…or at least start it… for your little one.
-I used a pointy steak knife to insert within the square to give myself a place where I could insert the scissors.
-You can do that and all of the cutting or make that first cut and turn it over to your child, who should use the round-tipped child safe scissors, to complete it.
+*PARENTS: for safety please do the cutting of the window for the zoo yourselves…or at least start it… for your little one.
+I started in the corner of the window.
+You can do all of the cutting or make that first cut and turn it over to your child, who should use the round-tipped child safe scissors, to complete it

 Directions